The Northern Beaches is home to 5 stunning coastal lagoons or estuaries:

 Water Quality

-• Street litter such as drinking straws, food wrappers or leaves floating in the water or on the tide line
+- Don’t swim if you notice discoloured water, fast flowing or strong smelling water or litter such as drinking straw and food wrappers, or leaves floating in the water or on the tide line.

 Stormwater, or rainwater run off, from our roads, footpaths and carparks flows into creeks, estuaries and coastal lagoons and finally to the ocean.